Constitution of Ireland: Drafting process

 De Valera personally supervised the writing of the Constitution.
-It was drafted initially by John Hearne, legal adviser to the Department of External Affairs (now called the Department of Foreign Affairs).
+It was drafted initially by John Hearne, legal adviser to the Department of External Affairs (now called the Department of Foreign Affairs and Trade).
 It was translated into Irish over a number of drafts by a group headed by Micheál Ó Gríobhtha (assisted by Risteárd Ó Foghludha), who worked in the Irish Department of Education.
-De Valera served as his own External Affairs Minister, hence the use of the Department's Legal Advisor, with whom he had previously worked closely, as opposed to the Attorney General or someone from the Department of the President of the Executive Council.
-He also received significant input from John Charles McQuaid, the then President of Blackrock College, on religious, educational, family and social welfare issues.
-McQuaid later became, in 1940, the Catholic Archbishop of Dublin.
+De Valera served as his own external affairs minister, hence the use of the department's legal advisor, with whom he had previously worked closely, as opposed to the attorney general or someone from the Department of the President of the Executive Council.
+He also received significant input from John Charles McQuaid, the then president of Blackrock College, on religious, educational, family and social welfare issues.
+McQuaid later became, in 1940, the Catholic archbishop of Dublin.
 Other religious leaders who were consulted were Archbishop Edward Byrne (Roman Catholic), Archbishop John Gregg (Church of Ireland), William Massey (Methodist) and James Irwin (Presbyterian).

 There are a number of instances where the texts in English and Irish clash, a potential dilemma which the Constitution resolves by favouring the Irish text even though English is more commonly used in the official sphere.

-A draft of the constitution was presented personally to the Vatican for review and comment on two occasions by the Department Head at External Relations, Joseph P. Walsh.
-Prior to its tabling in Dáil Éireann and presentation to the Irish electorate in a plebiscite, Vatican Secretary of State Eugenio Cardinal Pacelli, the future Pope Pius XII, said of the final amended draft: "We do not approve, neither do we disapprove; We shall maintain silence."
+A draft of the constitution was presented personally to the Vatican for review and comment on two occasions by the department head at external relations, Joseph P. Walsh.
+Prior to its tabling in Dáil Éireann and presentation to the Irish electorate in a plebiscite, Vatican secretary of state Eugenio Cardinal Pacelli, the future Pope Pius XII, said of the final amended draft: "We do not approve, neither do we disapprove; We shall maintain silence."
 The quid pro quo for this indulgence of the Catholic Church's interests in Ireland was the degree of respectability which it conferred on De Valera's formerly denounced republican faction and its reputation as the 'semi-constitutional' political wing of the 'irregular' anti-treaty forces.

 During the Great Depression, as social polarisation generated campaigns and strikes, Catholic social jurists aimed to forestall class conflict.
 Taoiseach Éamon de Valera and clericalist advisors such as John Charles McQuaid considered constitutional provisions to incorporate land redistribution, credit system regulation, and welfare rights.
 Late in the drafting process, however, de Valera re-wrote these initially robust socio-economic rights as non-binding 'directive principles', primarily to satisfy the Department of Finance's preferences for minimal state spending.
 In line with Ireland's banks and grazier farming interests, the final wording thus preserved the state's existing currency and cattle trading relations with the United Kingdom.